 This specification defines the following user equipment types.
-However, new User-Equipment-Info-Type values can be assigned by an IANA designated expert, as defined in section 12.
+However, new User-Equipment-Info-Type values can be assigned by IANA as defined in Section 12.

+IMEISV 0

-IMEISV 0 The identifier contains the International Mobile Equipment Identifier and Software Version in the international IMEISV format according to 3GPP TS 23.003 [3GPPIMEI].
+The identifier contains the International Mobile Equipment Identifier and Software Version (IMEISV) in the IMEISV format according to 3GPP TS 23.003 [TGPPIMEI].

+MAC

-MAC 1 The 48-bit MAC address is formatted as described in [RAD802.1X].
+The 48-bit Media Access Control (MAC) address is formatted as described in Section 3.21 of [RFC3580].

+EUI64 2

-EUI64 2 The 64-bit identifier used to identify hardware instance of the product, as defined in [EUI64].
+The 64-bit identifier used to identify the hardware instance of the product, as defined in [EUI64].

-MODIFIED_EUI64
+MODIFIED_EUI64 3

-There are a number of types of terminals that have identifiers other than IMEI, IEEE 802 MACs, or EUI-64.
-These identifiers can be converted to modified EUI-64 format as described in [IPv6Addr] or by using some other methods referred to in the service-specific documentation.
+There are a number of types of terminals that have identifiers other than the International Mobile Equipment Identifier (IMEI), IEEE 802 MACs, or EUI-64.
+These identifiers can be converted to modified EUI-64 format as described in [RFC4291] or by using some other methods referred to in the service-specific documentation.